techservicesillinois/awscli-login/docs/readme/body.rst

     secure backends such as the macOS Keychain, Windows Credential Locker, and Linux keyrings.
 Additional, system configuration may be required to use a keyring on Linux systems (See https://pypi.org/project/keyring for details).
-For an example ofthis WSL and the Windows Credential Store,see below.
+For an example of this on WSL using the Windows Credential Store, see `Keyrings with WSL and Windows Credential Store`_ below.

     Set to True to
     enable::